Symantec/Dominator/cmd/subtool/README.md

 ## Usage
 *Subtool* supports several sub-commands.
 There are many command-line flags which provide parameters for these sub-commands.
+The most commonly used parameter is `-subHostname` which specifies which host the *subd* to control is running on.
 The basic usage pattern is:

 ```
 subtool [flags...] command [args...]